Strength By Fitness

 Coach Mike, Strength By Fitness

-Animal-based foods are on the one hand responsible for the majority of all food-related greenhouse gas (GHG) emissions, which is just one of the seriously problematic metrics.
+Animal-based foods are, on the one hand, responsible for the majority of all food-related greenhouse gas (GHG) emissions, which is just one of the many, and seriously problematic sustainability metrics of animal-based foods.

-On top of that animal foods negatively affect all other environmental areas, in such a way that it can not be compensated for, no matter what the animal ag industry or its many lenient politicians believe or claim.
+On top of those GHG emissions, animal foods negatively affect all other environmental areas, in such a way that it can not be compensated for, no matter what the animal ag industry or its many lenient politicians believe or claim.

 Facts are nice that way, they simply are what they are.

-Examples of impossibly problematic metrics are land use and biodiversity loss, water usage, pollution across all planetary domains, forest destruction, wide-scale use of fertilizers, and way too much human food being used as animal industry feed to produce less nutrients than it uses up.
+Examples of impossibly problematic metrics are excess land use and biodiversity loss, water usage, pollution across all planetary domains, forest destruction, wide-scale use of fertilizers, and way too much human food being used as animal industry feed to produce fewer nutrients than it uses up.

-Resulting in the strange reality that the animal agricultural industry globally uses up way more nutrients that could have been used for human consumption than the nutrition they provide while stripping our planet of its natural resources in a pace it can not compensate for.
+Resulting in the strange fact-based reality that the animal agricultural industry globally uses up way more nutrients that could have been used for human consumption than the nutrition they provide while stripping our planet of its natural resources at a pace our planet can not compensate for.

 Planetary limits are an even bigger concern.

-So, no, Strength By Fitness is not telling anyone that they can never consume animal foods, and I am not saying that it’s not nutritionally healthy to consume animal-based high-protein foods.
+So, no, Strength By Fitness is not telling anyone that they can never consume animal foods, and I am not saying that it cannot be nutritionally healthy to consume animal-based high-protein foods with a nutritionally rich higher-SPC range.

-Our mission is not to dictate food preferences but to help people become healthier and fitter, and when possible help them eat both healthier and more sustainable at the same time.
+Our mission is not to dictate food preferences for you, or for our clients, but to help people become healthier and fitter, and when possible help them eat both healthier and more sustainable at the same time.

 Do you need help succesfully changing your lifestyle habits?